Toward Efficient Influence Function: Dropout as a Compression Tool: Related Works

-Influence function is another approach to data attribution, adapted from robust statistics \citep{law1986robust, hampel1974influence}, and introduced to the deep learning context in \citet{koh2017understanding, koh2019accuracy}.\ It tries to answer the counterfactual question: what would happen if we remove a training data point from from the model.\ While influence function offers a theoretically grounded framework for data attribution, the high computational cost has limited its applicability to large-scale models.\ To mitigate the computational burden of influence function, various methods have been proposed.\ In \citet{koh2017understanding, agarwal2017second}, the authors introduced LiSSA, which approaches iHVP computation iteratively, reducing the cost of influence function computation.\ Other approaches include LOGRA \citep{choe2024your} and EK-FAC \citep{grosse2023studying} proposed using Kronecker product for gradients computation, and compress gradients using Kronecker product structure or eigen decompositions for efficiency.\ However, the Kronecker product structure cannot be universally applied to all deep learning models and eigen decompositions will be expensive in large-scale matrix.\ DataInf \citep{kwon2023datainf} proposed an approximation of the influence function by approximating the inverse Hessian matrix.\ However, this method introduces errors which scale quadratically with the size of the model.\ This is why DataInf is proposed for LoRA \citep{hu2022lora}, and it is less suitable for large-scale models.\ \citet{zhou2024hyperinf} proposed a method which approximates the Hessian matrix using Generated Fisher Information Matrix (GFIM).\ This approach relies on a strong assumption that each column of the gradient matrix is independent and has a zero mean, which often fails to hold in practice.
+Influence function is another approach to data attribution, adapted from robust statistics~\citep{law1986robust, hampel1974influence}, and introduced to the deep learning context in~\citet{koh2017understanding, koh2019accuracy}.
+It addresses the counterfactual question: how would the model's parameters or loss change if a specific training data point were removed?
+While influence function offers a theoretically grounded framework for data attribution, the high computational cost has limited its applicability to large-scale models.
+To mitigate the computational burden of influence function, various methods have been proposed.
+In~\citet{koh2017understanding, agarwal2017second}, the authors introduced LiSSA, which approaches iHVP computation iteratively, reducing the cost of influence function computation.
+Other approaches include LOGRA~\citep{choe2024your} and EK-FAC~\citep{grosse2023studying} proposed using Kronecker product for gradients computation, and compress gradients using Kronecker product structure or eigen decompositions for efficiency.
+However, the Kronecker product structure cannot be universally applied to all deep learning models and eigen decompositions will be expensive in large-scale matrix.
+DataInf~\citep{kwon2023datainf} proposed an approximation of the influence function by approximating the inverse Hessian matrix.
+However, this method introduces errors which scale quadratically with the size of the model.
+Consequently, DataInf is primarily optimized for low-rank adaptation (LoRA)~\citep{hu2022lora} and becomes computationally intractable for full-parameter attribution in large-scale models. \citet{zhou2024hyperinf} proposed a method which approximates the Hessian matrix using Generated Fisher Information Matrix (GFIM).
+This approach relies on a strong assumption that each column of the gradient matrix is independent and has a zero mean, which often fails to hold in practice.